-10.1.1.5 Substepping/subcycling the Velocity Correction Scheme
+11.1.1.5 Substepping/subcycling the Velocity Correction Scheme

-It is possible to use difference time steps in the velocity correction scheme using a substepping (also known as subcycling) [31] or auxiliary semi-Lagrangian approach [39].
-Originally the scheme was proposed by Maday, Patera and Ronquist who referred to as an operator-integration-factor splitting method [23]
+It is possible to use different time steps in the velocity correction scheme using a substepping (also known as subcycling) [38] or auxiliary semi-Lagrangian approach [46].
+Originally the scheme was proposed by Maday, Patera and Ronquist who referred to as an operator-integration-factor splitting method [27]

-Figure 10.1 Schematic representation of the substepping approach. (a) Making an explicit time step the hyperbolic solution, travelling with a speed a, can be understood as being related to the solution at point x_d (the departure point). (b) Making smaller explicit time steps we can evaluate the solution $\phi(x_d)$ at the departure point and then use this value to make a semi-Lagrangian discretisation of the implicit components usually associated with diffusion.
+Figure 11.1 Schematic representation of the substepping approach. (a) Making an explicit time step the hyperbolic solution, travelling with a speed a, can be understood as being related to the solution at point x_d (the departure point). (b) Making smaller explicit time steps we can evaluate the solution $\phi(x_d)$ at the departure point and then use this value to make a semi-Lagrangian discretisation of the implicit components usually associated with diffusion.

-A schematic of the approach can be understood from figure 10.1.1.5 where we observe that smaller time steps can be used for the explicit advection steps whilst a larger overall time step is adopted for the more expensive implicit solve for the diffusion operator.
-More details of the implementation can be found in [39] and [31].
+A schematic of the approach can be understood from figure 11.1.1.5 where we observe that smaller time steps can be used for the explicit advection steps whilst a larger overall time step is adopted for the more expensive implicit solve for the diffusion operator.
+More details of the implementation can be found in [46] and [38].
 In the following sections we outline the parameters that can be used to set up this scheme.
 Since the explicit part is advanced using a DG scheme it is necessary to use a Mixed_CG_Discontinuous expansion with this option.
-Note

-Example of the substepping scheme can be found in the regression tests directory under \$NEKHOME/Solver/IncNavierStokesSolver/Tests/ directory.
-For exmaple the test cases KovaFlow_SubStep_2order.xml, Hex_Kovasnay_SubStep.xml and Tet_Kovasnay_SubStep.xml
+Some examples of the substepping scheme can be found in the regression tests directory under \$NEKHOME/Solver/IncNavierStokesSolver/Tests/ directory: KovaFlow_SubStep_2order.xml, Hex_Kovasnay_SubStep.xml and Tet_Kovasnay_SubStep.xml.

-10.1.1.6 Approximation spaces for the velocity correction scheme
+11.1.1.6 Approximation spaces for the velocity correction scheme

 For well resolved simulations it appears that often using the same polynomial space for the pressure and velocity does give suitable answer but this does not satisfy the so-called LBB or inf-sup condition.
-Therefore it is potentially better to specify an equivalent of the Taylor Hood approximation and use one higher polynomial order for velocity than the pressure with a continuous expansion.
+Therefore, it is potentially better to specify an equivalent of the Taylor Hood approximation and use one higher polynomial order for velocity than the pressure with a continuous expansion.
 To specify this type of expansion you can use an expansion section of the form: